truust-io/docs.truust.io/content/payment-flows.md

 Truust will use your **account default's payment method** (Card or Bankwire) for the order's `payin` and bank account for the order's `payout`.

-Using this configuration, the **standard relationship** between customers, orders, pay ins and payouts will result in something like:
+Using this default configuration, the **standard relationship** between customers, orders, pay ins and payouts will result in something like:

 ![](/assets/default.png)